pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 {% endhighlight %}

 Here the visualization of the disparity map calculated using the parallel implementation.
-{% include image-small.html img="images/2020-05-30/disparity_image_cpp.png" title="disparity_image_cpp" caption="Visualization of disparity values computed using parallel implementation in C++.
+{% include image.html img="images/2020-05-30/disparity_image_cpp.png" title="disparity_image_cpp" caption="Figure 3.
+Visualization of disparity values computed using parallel implementation in C++.
 Hot/lighter color indicates higher value of disparity and cooler/darker color indicates lower value of disparity" %}

 ### Conclusion
-We were able to implement the basic idea of stereo vision to compute disparity values.
+We were able to implement the basic idea of Stereo Vision to compute disparity values.
+Hope you enjoyed translating Stereo Vision ideas to working code!
 Without any optimizations, the python implementation is too slow for any practical use.
 With parallel implementation, we reduced the running time for 375 by 450 pixels image form `2 minutes 37 seconds` to just `6 seconds`.
 Even though this is a significant jump in performance, it is far from practical use for any real-time systems that rely on stereo to estimate its environment.
 For example, a robot using vision guided navigation cannot afford to spend 6 seconds for processing two frames (one from left and and another from right camera).
 A far more optimized computation is necessary especially for real-time consumption of depth information.

 **All the source code presented in this post can be found [here](https://github.com/pramodatre/cv-algorithms/tree/master/stereo_vision)**